Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Our Novel FLICK Framework

-In the k-means algorithm, when the $k$ centroids converge to the nearest point within the clusters, pseudo labels are assigned to each cluster.
-We have refined this process to enhance the representation of pseudo labels in Flick.
-This is achieved by selecting the top-K performing clusters and discarding the rest, which results in more accurate pseudo labels and the removal of noisy clusters.
+In the k-means algorithm, when the $k$ centroids converge to the nearest point within the clusters, PLs are assigned to each cluster.
+We have refined this process to enhance the representation of PLs in FLICK.
+This is achieved by selecting the Top-K performing clusters and discarding the rest, which results in more accurate PLs and the removal of noisy clusters.

-\textbf{Stage 2: Top-$k$ clusters extraction and selection:} This stage, encompassing the core intermediate learning of \texttt{Flick}, refines the initial pseudo-labels generated in Stage 1 and trains an intermediate classifier.
+\textbf{Stage 2: Top-K clusters extraction and selection:} This stage, encompassing the core intermediate learning of \texttt{FLICK}, refines the initial PLs generated in Stage 1 and trains an intermediate classifier.
 The process involves two key steps:

 \begin{itemize} \item From the complete set of pseudo-labelled data (generated in Stage 1), we first divide it into an internal training set $\mathcal{L_{\text{train}}}$ and an internal testing set $\mathcal{L_{\text{test}}}$.
-A vanilla language PTM (e.g., AraBERTv2 for Arabic) is initially fine-tuned on $\mathcal{L_{\text{test}}}$.
-This model then evaluates $\mathcal{L_{\text{test}}}$, and the clusters are ranked by their classification accuracy on $\mathcal{L_{\text{test}}}$.
-The top-k performing clusters, denoted as Top-k, are then identified as the most reliable subset of pseudo-labeled data.
+A vanilla language BERT model (e.g., AraBERTv2 for Arabic) is initially fine-tuned on $\mathcal{L_{\text{train}}}$.
+This model then evaluates $\mathcal{L_{\text{test}}}$, and the clusters are ranked based on the Top-K correctly predicted clusters on $\mathcal{L_{\text{test}}}$.
+The Top-K performing clusters, denoted as Top-K, are then identified as the most reliable subset of pseudo-labelled data.

-\item The selected Top-k pseudo-labelled clusters are then used to further fine-tune a language-specific PTM (e.g., AraBERTv2 for Arabic) to create our Pseudo-Label Fine-Tuned (PL-FT) model.
-This training step solidifies the model's understanding of the semantic space represented by high-quality pseudo-labels, enhancing its generalizability.
+\item The selected Top-K pseudo-labelled clusters are then used to further fine-tune a language-specific BERT model (e.g., AraBERTv2 for Arabic) to create our PL-FT model.
+This training step may solidify the model's understanding of the semantic space represented by higher quality PLs, enhancing its generalisability.
 This is the intermediate learning phase where the model significantly augments its knowledge base.
-The weights learned by the PL-FT model serve as crucial initialisation for the final few-labels fine-tuning. \end{itemize}
+The weights learned by the PL-FT model serve as crucial initialisation for the final FL fine-tuning. \end{itemize}

-\textbf{Few labels fine-tuning (Cls-FT):} The knowledge acquired during the earlier learning PL-FT phase has allowed for effectively utilizing a small set of labelled data in resource-constrained environments.
-We employed multiple datasets from various domains to further fine-tune our model for different downstream tasks.
-Finally, the weights obtained from the previous stage (PL-FT) are used in Cls-FT to further fine-tune on a few real labels.
+\textbf{Few-Label Fine-Tuning (FL-FT):} The knowledge acquired during the earlier learning PL-FT phase has allowed for effectively utilising a small set of labelled data in resource-constrained environments.
+We employed multiple datasets from various domains and fine-tuned the model separately on each dataset for their corresponding downstream tasks.
+Finally, the weights obtained from the previous stage (PL-FT model) are used in FL-FT model to further fine-tune on a few true labels.